TanayGahlot/ToolpathGenerator/README.md

 ## Usage
 ### Dependancies
 The voxelizer built into the system requires [boost library for c+](www.boost.org) to compile.
-Please note that, the [cvmlcpp library](http://tech.unige.ch/cvmlcpp/) and [omptl library](http://tech.unige.ch/omptl/) has been modified and integrated into the source code.
+Please note that, the [cvmlcpp library](https://github.com/fpbeekhof/cvmlcpp) has been modified and integrated into the source code.

 The voxelizer currently is known not to work on Mac, windows remains to be tested.